Some open problems on multiple ergodic averages: Some useful tools and observations

 \subsection{Characteristic factors}

-A notion that underlies the study of the limiting behavior of several multiple ergodic averages is that of the \emph{characteristic factor(s)}.
-Implicit use of this notion was already made on the foundational article of H.~Furstenberg \cite{Fu77}, but the term ``characteristic factor'' was coined in a paper of H.~Furstenberg and B.~Weiss \cite{FuW96}.
+A notion that underlies the study of the limiting behavior of several multiple ergodic averages is that of the \emph{characteristic factors}.
+Implicit use of this notion was already made by H.~Furstenberg in \cite{Fu77}, but the term ``characteristic factor'' was coined in a paper of H.~Furstenberg and B.~Weiss \cite{FuW96}.